How do I open a UK bank account?

 You may be lucky enough to have a UK bank branch near where you live at home.
 For example, some of the major high street banks can be found all over the world.
 If you are close to a local branch of a bank that is also in the UK in your home country, you can walk in and ask about opening a UK bank account.
 This may be easiest, if you are an existing customer of the bank in question.

-However a quick check on the internet shows that it should be possible to open a UK account online too, before your arrival.
+It should be possible to open a UK account online too, before your arrival.

 What can I expect from a UK bank account?